 Within that week, I suggest that every amateur include an off day the day after their most impactful run, a cross-training day that unloads the mind and body and several types of recovery.
 This may include massage, ice baths and foam rolling.

-How can you track if your training plan is leading you in the right direction?
+How can you Monitor if your training plan is leading you in the right direction?

 This really depends on who you are and what your goals are.